Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Abstract

 \section{Abstract}

-Recent research has revealed that deep generative models including flow-based models and Variational autoencoders may assign higher likelihoods to out-of-distribution (OOD) data than in-distribution (ID) data.
-However, we cannot sample out OOD data from the model.
-This counterintuitive phenomenon has not been satisfactorily explained.
-In this paper, we prove theorems to investigate the divergences in flow-based model and give two explanations to the above phenomenon from divergence and geometric perspectives, respectively.
-Our theoretical analysis inspires us to detect OOD data by Kullback-Leibler divergence between the distribution of representations and prior.
-Furthermore, we decompose the KL divergence to improve our group-wise anomaly detection method and support point-wise anomaly detection as well.
-We have conducted experiments on prevalent benchmarks to evaluate our method.
-Experimental results demonstrate the superiority of our OOD detection method.
+Recent research has revealed that deep generative models including flow-based models and Variational Autoencoders may assign higher likelihoods to out-of-distribution (OOD) data than in-distribution (ID) data.
+However, we cannot sample OOD data from the model.
+This counterintuitive phenomenon has not been satisfactorily explained and brings obstacles to OOD detection with flow-based models.
+In this paper, we prove theorems to investigate the Kullback-Leibler divergence in flow-based model and give two explanations for the above phenomenon.
+Based on our theoretical analysis, we propose a new method \PADmethod\ to leverage KL divergence and local pixel dependence of representations to perform anomaly detection.
+Experimental results on prevalent benchmarks demonstrate the effectiveness and robustness of our method.
+For group anomaly detection, our method achieves 98.1\% AUROC on average with a small batch size of 5.
+On the contrary, the baseline typicality test-based method only achieves 64.6\% AUROC on average due to its failure on challenging problems.
+Our method also outperforms the state-of-the-art method by 9.1\% AUROC.
+For point-wise anomaly detection, our method achieves 90.7\% AUROC on average and outperforms the baseline by 5.2\% AUROC.
+Besides, our method has the least notable failures and is the most robust one.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{